Want to learn how to grow your network?

 Salary

-To make this a manageable list, we’ve glossed over a lot of the roles in administration and resource development.
-A great way to find out more is to look at your own school or university and think about what’s going on in the background – you’ll notice people doing jobs you never knew existed.
+To make this a manageable list, we’ve glossed over most of the specific roles in administration and resource development.
+A great way to find out more is to look at your school or uni and think about what’s going on in the background.
+You’ll notice people doing jobs you never knew existed.

-If you’re ready to take on an important part in shaping the lives and society of the future, browse our list of education and teaching graduate opportunities today.
+If you want to shape the lives and society of the future, look at our list of education and teaching opportunities.